tscanlin/pistachio/README.rst

 ^^^^^^^^^^^^^^

 | When you run ``pistachio.load()`` it:
-| - Checks if you have a 'cache' setting - If so, attepmpts to load from
+| - Checks if you have a 'cache' setting - If so, checks that ``path``
-  the cache file, if it exists - Otherwise, loads the config by merging yaml files from specified bucket/folders - This can be slow, as it has to download each file from S3 over the network - If 'cache' is set, saves the cache - Saves the loaded config to ``pistachio.CONFIG``
+  setting matches Pistachio's ``path`` value in the cache file, if it exists - If so, attempts to load from the cache file, if it exists - Otherwise, loads the config by merging yaml files from specified bucket/folders - This can be slow, as it has to download each file from S3 over the network - If 'cache' is set, saves the cache - Saves the loaded config to ``pistachio.CONFIG``

 Settings
 --------

 | This is loaded from files named ``pistachio.yaml`` and ``.pistachio``.
-| Keys set in higher priority files receive precedence and override lower priority files.
+| Keys set in higher priority files receive precedence and override
+  lower priority files.

 Load priority from highest to lowest:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^